projectcalico/calico/about/about-kubernetes-networking.md

 ### Dual stack

-If you want to use a mix of IPv4 and IPv6 then you can enable Kubernetes dual-stack  {% include open-new-window.html text='dual-stack' url='https://kubernetes.io/docs/concepts/services-networking/dual-stack/' %} mode.
+If you want to use a mix of IPv4 and IPv6 then you can enable Kubernetes {% include open-new-window.html text='dual-stack' url='https://kubernetes.io/docs/concepts/services-networking/dual-stack/' %} mode.
 When enabled, all pods will be assigned both an IPv4 and IPv6 address, and Kubernetes Services can specify whether they should be exposed as IPv4 or IPv6 addresses.